People

 Arfa Mubeen, M.Phil.

-Arfa is currently a first-year PhD student in Sport Psychology under the supervision of Dr. DeCouto, with a background in Psychology.
+Arfa is currently a second-year PhD student in Sport Psychology under the supervision of Dr. DeCouto, with a background in Psychology.
 Her research interests include motor learning, with a particular focus on the effectiveness of different types of assistance in the acquisition of motor skills.
 Her M.Phil. research focused on elite athletes, and in her PhD, she plans to work with novice athletes.
 She is interested in applying her research to optimize skill learning and performance in sport and physical activity contexts.

 Johanna Glaaser, M.S.